-Whether Bankruptcy is right for you will depend on your personal circumstances.
+Whether you qualify for Bankruptcy depends on your personal circumstances.
 For some it can be the best debt solution.
 For others it may have to be avoided.

 - Do you have to be living in the UK?